thebenos/benos/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to improve BenOS!
-title: ''
+title: FEATURE REQUEST
 labels: ''
 assignees: ''